Quantum acoustics unravels Planckian resistivity: Introduction

 \section{Introduction}

-Understanding the mechanism behind high-temperature (high T$_c$) superconductivity remains one of the central questions in condensed matter physics, ever since its discovery more than three decades ago~\cite{Keimer2015}.
-The high-T$_c$ materials —such as cuprates, heavy-fermion compounds, iron-based pnictides, and twisted bilayer graphene— exhibit anomalous resistivity behaviors above their superconducting transition temperature, earning them the name of "strange metals"~\cite{Varma2020}.
-Elucidating the mechanisms behind this unusual resistivity could provide key insights into their superconductivity.
-Universal linear temperature ($T$-linear) dependence of resistivity over a wide temperature range~\cite{Varma2020,hussey11,spott,strangemetal1,Legros2018,Polshyn2019,Grissonnanche2021,PhysRevB.106.035107}, violation of Mott-Ioffe-Regel (MIR) limit~\cite{tahir-kheli_resistance_2013} and the build-up of displaced Drude peaks (DDPs) in the optical conductivity~\cite{infrared,infrared2} are among major still unexplained transport properties of strange metals.
+Understanding the mechanism behind high-temperature (high T$_c$) superconductivity remains one of the central questions in condensed matter physics, ever since its discovery almost four decades ago~\cite{Keimer2015}.
+The high-T$_c$ materials —such as cuprates, heavy-fermion compounds, iron-based pnictides, and twisted bilayer graphene— exhibit anomalous resistivity behaviors above their superconducting transition temperature, earning them the name of "strange metals".
+It is thought that finding the mechanisms behind this unusual resistivity will provide key insights into their superconductivity~\cite{Varma2020}.
+Universal linear temperature ($T$-linear) dependence of resistivity over a wide temperature range~\cite{Varma2020,hussey11,spott,strangemetal1,Legros2018,Polshyn2019,Greene2020,Grissonnanche2021,PhysRevB.106.035107}, violation of Mott-Ioffe-Regel (MIR) limit~\cite{tahir-kheli_resistance_2013} and the build-up of displaced Drude peaks (DDPs) in the optical conductivity~\cite{infrared,infrared2} are among major still unexplained transport properties of strange metals.

-Fermi liquid theory suggests $T^2$ dependence for the resistivity of metals due to electron-electron interactions~\cite{Many-Particle}.
+Fermi liquid theory suggests $T^2$ dependence for the resistivity of metals due to electron-electron interactions~\cite{Many-Particle,behnia}.
 Bloch-Gr{\"u}neisen theory, on the other hand, predicts $T^{2+d}$ ($d$ is the dimension of the system) at low temperatures and $T$-dependence at high temperatures from electron-phonon scattering~\cite{ziman2001electrons}.
 Contrary to these conventional theories, the resistivity of strange metals is orders of magnitude larger than that of typical metals and exhibits a $T$-linear dependence starting from the superconducting transition temperature up to the melting temperatures~\cite{Varma2020}.
 Even more mysteriously, the slope of the $T$-linear resistivity obeys the so-called Planckian scattering rate